bini1995/invoice-uploader-ai/README.md

-# ClarifyOps AI Claims Data Extractor
+# AI Claims Data Extractor

 This is a full-stack **AI Claims Data Extractor** delivering operational clarity for insurance claim files through automated intelligence workflows, built using: